fajardgb/letterboxd-watchlist/README.md

 # letterboxd-watchlist

-If you and your friends are on Letterboxd, and actviely use the watchlist feature, this is a great way to figure out what movie you all can wathc together!
+If you and your friends are on Letterboxd, and actviely use the watchlist feature, this is a great way to figure out what movie you can watch together!

 To get movies that are common in all of your watchlists, open the ```common_watchlist.ipynb``` notebook, and change the lines below (found at the top of the notebook) to the user(s) you want to get a common watchlist for: